twks-cohort/nine-lab-platform-eks-base/README.md

 ## Maintainers

 - the datadog monitor and dashboard update scripts are simplistic and there is obviously refactoring needed to turn that into a standard piece of code with functionality accessed via an orb or something similar
-- the validate test confirms the actual version running matches the desired version.
+- `validate` confirms the actual version running matches the desired version.
 The Dashboard dependency check is a comparison between desired version and latest.

 **Deleting ns stuck in terminating**